 JUNE 2024

 Steph Rue is a Korean American artist working with handmade paper and bookmaking out of her home studio in Sacramento, CA. Her personal work as well as her teaching creates explicit space through the intangible cultural heritage of Korean hand papermaking for the diaspora communities in Sacramento and the broader Bay Area.
-Sharing family histories, common connections, traditions, and recent trips to Korea over fiber beating and later sheet formation, drying, surface treatment, and sewing, craft becomes a nexis for culture and connection.
+Sharing family histories, common connections, traditions, and recounting recent trips to Korea over fiber beating and later sheet formation, drying, surface treatment, and sewing, craft becomes a nexus for culture and connection.

 In this three day intensive we transformed raw plant material into (very cute) hats, using a variety of traditional Korean craft technologies and materials.
 I arrived two days early to assist with fiber preparation, something I’ve been keenly interested in since first seeing the bundles of dry bark in the supply room at Penland’s paper studio.
 This preparatory time felt like an extension of the workshop, as fiber selection, cooking, cleaning, and hand beating are all worlds unto themselves, largely determining the character of the final paper.